 Richardova Glava beach near the walls of the old town of Budva

-The streets of the old town of Budva - here you can get lost with pleasure
+The streets of Budva's old town are –, where you can happily get lost.

 Why don't we go fishing from the walls of the old city?
 Well, or just listen to how the waves break on the walls ...